rwth-acis/DVITA1/README.md

 Example: `java DynamicLDA 40 C:\XYZ\DLDA`

 ###4.
 Topic Ranking
-The DVITA web app will offer various ways of sorting the topic list (see [http://dbis.rwth-aachen.de/~derntl/papers/preprints/dasp2013-dvita-preprint.pdf](this paper) for details).
+The DVITA web app will offer various ways of sorting the topic list (see [this paper](http://dbis.rwth-aachen.de/~derntl/papers/preprints/dasp2013-dvita-preprint.pdf) for details).
 This program will rank the topics and store the result in the DB, so the app can display pre-sorted lists.

 Command template:
 `java TopicRanking TOPICMINING_ID`